 Benefits and Perks

-Rensselaer Polytechnic Institute graduates, who earn $77K on average, make a similar amount to Brown grads.
-Boston University, Brandeis University, and the Massachusetts Institute of Technology are also similar to Brown.
+Tufts University graduates, who earn $76K on average, make a similar amount to Brown grads.
+Other schools similar to Brown include Boston University, Brandeis University, and the Massachusetts Institute of Technology.